Last Updated: November 12, 2024

 Anne's Cancer Changes Everything - My shop became my sanctuary: I often wonder if I would have put so much effort into car restoration had Anne not been stricken with cancer when we were both just 32 years old.
 Before the cancer we were a happy family of explorers, we spent our "mad money" on a new Ford truck and camper that gave us the freedom to explore the Pacific Northwest with our 3-year-old daughter Audrey and we had plans for more children.
 Then in May of 1991, Anne got mysteriously sick to the point of nearly dying.
 Miraculously, by late August, in the 11th hour, stage 4 non-Hodgkins Lymphoma presented itself in a tumor biopsy and thankfully living within 30 minutes of the Fred Hutchinson Cancer Research Center (a.k.a.
 "The Hutch"), her life was saved by chemotherapy administered by the many skilled doctors there.
 Ironically Anne was an RN with her BSN from the University of Colorado and a chemotherapy infusion nurse at nearby Evergreen Hospital in Kirkland, so those medical professionals were her colleagues and she knew exactly what her chances were given her diagnosis.

 As I mentioned earlier, my career changed directions too, after the first "bout" it became clear that being an individual contributor software engineer at Microsoft wasn't a good way to live with deadline pressures and the weight of keeping mission critical systems running so I took a "promotion" to manage a 15 person IT development group, or as Dilbert puts it, "Made a deal with the Prince of Insufficient Light" and went into management.
 From that point on, I stayed close to home and took care of my "girls" and that's when car restoration became my escape and my shop my sanctuary, craving solitude, away from "people problems" to think about solutions to "logical problems" as I realize now that loving solitude is what made me such a good software engineer!
 I did a second two-car garage home addition project to double my garage space and enjoyed getting deeper into my car projects and flipping cars that I used as my daily drivers, bought cheap, fixed, drove and sold.
 An '80 VW Rabbit sedan, '64 VW Beetle sedan, '73 Karmann Ghia coupe, '85 VW Jetta sedan, '81 Fiat Spider convertible and a '69 VW Beetle sedan passed through my hands during this time and each was a learning opportunity, passed on to friends and co-workers who appreciated buying cars that were all sorted-out and dependable.
-I enjoyed having an excuse to frequent the local junkyards and learning about each car's idiosyncrasies while I rose through the ranks and managed larger and more problematic IT development groups engulfed in the exponential growth of the Microsoft Corporation.
+I enjoyed having an excuse to frequent the local junkyards and learning about each car's idiosyncrasies while I rose through the ranks and managed larger and more problematic IT development groups engulfed in the "rotating door" Chief Information Officer (CIO) turnover in the Information Technology Group during the exponential growth of the Microsoft Corporation.
+I still chuckle remembering a budget meeting where Steve Ballmer made the joke, "CIO, Career Is Over" and yes he and Bill Gates did annual line item review meetings of the IT budget and they still come back up in my dreams to this day.

 Goodbye Corporate World - We bloomed where we were planted: Unfortunately a long career at Microsoft wasn't in the cards as Anne's cancer returned and any job commitments requiring travel would have been impossible without abandoning my family so I cashed-in my stock options and "retired" from corporate life.
 My exit from Microsoft brought a change of lifestyle and image, I sold my "daily driver" '82 Porsche 911 SC Targa that I had purchased at Park Place in Bellevue 3 years before and replaced it with a brand new 1997 Eurovan Camper.
 Treatment for Anne's cancer required getting a bone marrow transplant so once again we turned to "the Hutch" and after failing to find a match within her family found an anonymous donor and proceeded.